 Without a drastic decline in one’s lifestyle, most people will not be able to survive on social security alone.
 That’s why it’s imperative to invest in your future.
 Some people are comfortable with consuming their nest egg over time.
 They will draw down their accounts by withdrawing funds regularly to fund their retirement.

 However, if you look at professional financial plans, most call for an investor to have the bulk of their assets in income investments by the time they retire.
-Having recurrent streams of income available to fund your retirement protects one’s capital from unexpected expenses and leaves a legacy to provide for future generations.
+Having recurrent income streams to fund your retirement protects one’s capital from unexpected expenses and leaves a legacy for future generations.

 The Disruption of Traditional Investment Plans

-If you look back at the graphic presented earlier in this article, you’ll notice that regardless of your investor profile, the financial advice was to maintain an investment portfolio composed of two investment categories – Fixed Income and Equities.
+Suppose you look back at the graphic presented earlier in this article.
+In that case, you’ll notice that regardless of your investor profile, the financial advice was to maintain an investment portfolio composed of two categories: Fixed Income and Equities.

 That means stocks and bonds.
-Certainly, the proportion of each varies depending on your investor profile but based on past performance that has been the advice historically.
+Indeed, the proportion of each varies depending on your investor profile, but based on past performance, that has been the advice historically.
 And for years, that advice was sound.

-Sadly, the stock market has not been as stable or as profitable as it had been in the 1980s and 1990s.
+Sadly, the stock market has not been as stable or profitable as it was in the 1980s and 1990s.

 As for the bond market, the story is similar.